Plants get energy from light through a process called photosynthesis.

 On this page I have listed plants that tolerate some shade, but before reading on, to better understand the different degrees of shade and to measure the amount of light that shines into your garden read my article here first.

-Plants that will grow in shady areas are not very colourful, but often have interesting and attractive foliage, the leaves are usually larger than normal sun loving plants to gather as much light as possible from the shady conditions they grow in.
+Plants that will grow in shady areas are not always very colourful, but often have interesting and attractive foliage, the leaves are usually larger than normal sun loving plants, to enable the plant gather as much light as possible from the shady conditions they grow in.

 A selection of flowers, shrubs, perennials, hedgerow plants, and bulbs that will tolerate shady conditions and grow in containers positioned in partial shade.